emsaumay/python-kafka/README.md

 The server will listen for incoming Kafka protocol requests.
 This is a minimal implementation for protocol exploration and learning purposes.

+## Stage 3: Listing Partitions
+ - Includes DescribeTopicPartitions in APIVersions response
+ - Handles requests to list partitions for topics
+ - Returns stub partition info for unknown, single, and multiple topics/partitions
+ - Prepares for more advanced topic/partition handling in future stages

 ## Next Stages
-Further stages will add support for concurrent clients, partition listing, and message consumption.
+Further stages will add support for message consumption.

 ---